Asymptotics of generalized partial theta functions with a Dirichlet character: Introduction

 Let $\theta>0,b$ real.
 In 2011, Berndt and Kim \cite{BK} introduced the following partial theta functions:

-and They also obtained asymptotic expansions of $G_{1}(\theta)$ and $G_{2}(\theta)$ involving Bernoulli and Hermite polynomials (see \cite[Theorems 1.1 and 3.4]{BK}).
+and They also obtained asymptotic expansions for $G_{1}(\theta)$ and $G_{2}(\theta)$ involving Bernoulli and Hermite polynomials (see \cite[Theorems 1.1 and 3.4]{BK}).
 Their works were inspired by the following asymptotic expansion for the partial theta function in Ramanujan's second notebook \cite[p.
 324]{Ramanujan}

 where $q=\frac{1-t}{1+t}\to 1^{-}$, or $t\to 0^{+}$.
 As remarked by Berndt and Kim~\cite{BK}, the above asymptotic expansion is very interesting since there is no a priori reason to believe that the coefficients (in the variable $t$) are positive integers.
+This phenomenon has now been well understood, see the work of Galway \cite{Galway}, of Stanley \cite{Stanley}, of Bringmann--Folsom \cite{BF}, etc.

-In 2014, Mao obtained some different asymptotic expansions of $G_{1}(\theta)$ and $G_{2}(\theta)$ in terms of the Bernoulli polynomials (see \cite[Theorem 1.1 and its remark]{Mao}).
+During the recent years, there are also several other works concerning the asymptotic expansions of partial theta functions, see \cite{BF, BR, BFM, FOR, KS, Kimport, KKS, Mao}.